lancewalton/tracking/README.md

-When tracking.Tracking is run, it'll load up all the statuses for all projects, do some basic validation, and then produce a single HTML file with a section per project. each section will show the project completion, epics not started, completed and in progress, a burndown chart and (still to do) the relationships between projects and the degree of completion o things each project depends on, from the point of view of that project.
+When tracking.Tracking is run, it'll load up all the statuses for all projects, do some basic validation, and then produce a single HTML file with a section per project. each section will show the project completion, epics not started, completed and in progress, a burndown chart and (still to do) the relationships between projects and the degree of completion of things each project depends on, from the point of view of that project.